 From the car park, continue to the right towards Lake Gover.
-You pass a wooden building and you go to the western side of the lake, the one in the direction of the mountain.
-The path 4A (red trail sign on stones) is taken up and goes back into the wood.
+You pass a wooden building and you go to the western side of the lake, towards the mountain where you will climb the Via Ferrata Jose Angster.
+The path 4A (red trail sign on stones) is taken up and goes into the wood.
 At a junction, leave trail 4A and take path 15 north to the right.
 After a hundred meters you reach a stony ground where there is a sign indicating the ferrata and a table.
 At this point we leave path 15 which would continue on a slight slope and we begin the climb along the stony ground following the yellow signs.
 We arrive near the cliffs and a wooden cage.
 We will continue to the right for a hundred meters up to the start of the Ferrata Josè Angster (30 'from the parking lot).
 On site, the via ferrata attachment is marked as F1 and the rubber seal around the yellow cable as opposed to F2 which is the Via Ferrata of the Children which has the rubber gasket around the green colored cable.

 From the end of the ferrata on the left you will notice a half-destroyed hut with a slab 1750 m.
 To the left of the hut you will notice a stone with indications.
 We will follow the path 4A downhill going down bends along the wood until we meet the path from which we reach the end of the F2 ferrata.
 Continue to descend until you reach the path traveled on the outward journey and from there towards the car (30 'from the end of the via ferrata - 2h 30' total).